 I worked for many years as an English teacher and am very familiar with the many issues faced by young people in our complex and unpredictable world.

 In counselling I have worked with offenders and with bereaved parents and grandparents.
-I understand the enormity of the pain faced by parents losing pregnancies, babies, infants and older children.
+The pain faced by parents losing pregnancies, babies, infants and older children is overwhelming.
 I believe that it is possible, with help, to move through the pain and go forward.